yourincomehome/awesome-passive-income/README.md

 ## Freelancing
 ### General
 - [Fiverr](https://www.fiverr.com) - Fiverr is an online marketplace for freelancers to offer services to customers worldwide
-- [Upwork](https://www.upwork.com) - Fiverr is an online marketplace for freelancers to offer services to customers worldwide
+- [Upwork](https://www.upwork.com) - Upwork connects businesses of all sizes to freelancers, independent professionals, and agencies for all their hiring needs.
 ### Copywriting
 ### Design
+- [99designs](https://99designs.fr/) - 99designs is the global creative platform that makes it easy for designers and clients to work together to create designs they love.
 ### Development
 ## Newsletter
 - [Substack](https://substack.com) - Substack is an email newsletter platform designed for small publishers hoping to turn their subscribers into paying customers.
-## Photo Content
+## Photo
 ## Podcasting
 - [Buzzsprout](https://buzzprout.com) - Buzzsprout has helped over 100,000 people start their own podcast.
 With Buzzprout, you can easily to host, promote, & track your podcast!
 - [Transistor](https://transistor.fm/) - Transistor.fm helps to create unlimited podcasts for one monthly price.
 Invite team members, see your podcast's stats, and distribute to Apple Podcasts, Spotify, Google Podcasts.